PTSD Experimental Treatment Trial (PETT): Comparing two talking therapies for the treatment of post-traumatic stress

 Who can participate?

-Participants can be men or women, 18 years or older, who live or work in Northern Ireland.
-They will be UK military veterans of the Army, Royal Air Force or Royal Navy who have received a diagnosis of post traumatic stress disorder (PTSD) by one of the study’s clinical psychologists at the charity Inspire’s offices in Belfast.
+Participants can be men or women, 18 years or older, who live or work in the UK.
+They will be UK military veterans of the Army, Royal Air Force or Royal Navy who have received a diagnosis of post traumatic stress disorder (PTSD) by one of the study’s clinical psychologists from the charity Inspire.

 What does the study involve?

 Participants will complete a short screening questionnaire for PTSD with the study researchers, if scores show that they may have PSTD they will be invited to join the study and complete baseline questionnaires.
 Participants will then have an assessment with an experienced clinical psychologist who works at Inspire to confirm whether they have PTSD and are eligible for the study.
 If eligible, they will then be randomly allocated to one of two therapy groups:

 - Group 1 will receive RTM.
 This involves up to five weekly treatment sessions with each treatment session lasting up to 90 minutes.

 - Group 2 will receive TF-CBT.
 This involves up to 18 weekly treatment sessions, each lasting up to 1 hour.